 For those who do not meet the financial requirements, there are ways to effectively lower one’s income and assets in order to meet program eligibility.
 For instance, Miller Trusts are an effective way to lower one’s income.
 Additional assets can be “spent down” on exempt (non-countable) assets, such as purchasing an Irrevocable Funeral Trust and modifying one’s home to be wheelchair accessible.
 If one is over the income and / or asset limit(s), it is highly recommended the counsel of a professional Medicaid planner be sought.

 Please note: It is crucial that one does not give away assets or sell them cheaply in order to meet Medicaid’s asset limit.
-This is because Medicaid has a look-back period (60-months in Arkansas) in which all past asset transfers within the defined period are reviewed.
-If one has gifted assets or sold them under fair market value, he/she will be ineligible for Medicaid for a determined period of time.
+This is because Medicaid has a look-back period (60 months in Arkansas) in which all past asset transfers within the defined period are reviewed.
+If one has gifted assets or sold them under fair market value, he or she will be ineligible for Medicaid for a determined period of time.

-Via AR Choices Medicaid waiver, case management, as well as the following services may be available:
+Via AR Choices Medicaid waiver, the following services may be available:

 For additional information on AR Choices in Homecare, or to apply, one can call the Choices in Living Resource Center at 1-866-801-3435 or contact their local Department of Human Services (DHS) county office.